ansys/pydpf-core/docs/source/concepts/waysofusing.rst

 through libraries of operators.
 To learn more about the computed data and the operator concepts, see :ref:`user_guide_concepts`.

-A DPF application is always composed of a kernel (DataProcessingCore and DPFClientAPI binaries), that enables capabilities by loading libraries of operators (for example mapdlOperatorsCore library is basic library enabled by DPF).
+A DPF application is always composed of a kernel (DataProcessingCore and DPFClientAPI binaries), that enables capabilities by loading libraries of operators (for example, mapdlOperatorsCore library is basic library enabled by DPF).
 **A such application is also called a "DPF Server application"**.